Call for Nominations: Harvey J. Greenberg Award for Service 2019

 The Harvey J. Greenberg Award for Service is given to an individual in recognition of their impact on the INFORMS Computing Society (ICS).
 The award is named in honor of Harvey J. Greenberg, whose service to the Society exemplifies the spirit of the award.
 The Award is intended to be a "lifetime achievement" award.
-It is given at most once every two years at either the ICS meeting or the INFORMS Annual Meeting.
-The award is a certificate plus meeting registration fee waiver.
+It is given at most once every two years.
+The next award will be presented at the 2019 INFORMS National Meeting in Seattle (October 20-23, 2019).

-- Major contributor to ICS and its objectives.
+- Major contributor to ICS and its objectives, and

 - Not a previous recipient of this award.

-The nomination must make the case that the candidate achieved multiple results that benefited ICS (or its predecessor organizations, CSTS and CS SIG).
-Service, alone, is not enough; there must be achievement.
+A nomination must make the case that the candidate achieved multiple results that benefited ICS or its predecessor organizations, CSTS and CS SIG.
+Service alone is not enough; there must be achievements that have expanded or enhanced ICS activities.

-The ICS Chair will appoint a Service Award Committee composed of at least three ICS members.
-They will be charged with soliciting nominations from ICS members.
-Each nomination must be accompanied by a letter that presents a case based on the nominee's service.
-This must also be accompanied by three ICS member endorsements.
+Each nomination must be accompanied by (1) a letter that presents a case based on the nominee's service and (2) endorsements by three ICS members.
 No ICS member may endorse more than one nominee for the same year.
+All nominations should be submitted electronically to email@example.com by midnight EDT, August 15, 2019.

 Professor Richard S. Barr has been an active member of INFORMS Computing Society and its predecessor Computing Science Technical Section (CSTS).